Exploring the evolution of red and blue galaxies in different cosmic web environments using IllustrisTNG simulation

 \section{Data}

 IllustrisTNG\footnote{\url{https://www.tng-project.org/}}~\cite{marinacci18, naiman18, nelson18, springel18, pillepich18, nelson19} is a suite of cosmological gravo-magnetohydrodynamical simulations built on the moving-mesh code AREPO~\cite{springel10, weinberger20}.
 It serves as an enhanced version of the original Illustris project \citep{vogelsberger13, vogelsberger14, genel14}.
 The TNG suite consists of three cosmological volumes with side lengths of approximately 50, 100, and 300 Mpc, named TNG50, TNG100, and TNG300, respectively.
 Each volume offers multiple resolution levels, such as TNG100-1, TNG100-2, TNG100-3, and similarly for TNG300, whereas TNG50 has four distinct resolution outputs.
 All simulations begin at a redshift of $z = 127$, using cosmological parameters from the Planck 2015 results~\cite{planck15}: $\Omega_{\Lambda} = 0.6911$, $\Omega_m = 0.3089$, $\Omega_b = 0.0486$, $\sigma_8 = 0.8159$, $n_s = 0.9667$, and $h = 0.6774$.
-For our analysis, we utilize the TNG300-1 run, which offers the largest volume and highest resolution in the TNG series.
+For our analysis, we utilize the TNG300-1 run, which offers the highest resolution run among the largest available volume in the TNG series.
 The specifics of TNG300-1 are detailed in the ~\autoref{tab:tng300_details}, and our study covers redshifts from $z = 3$ to the present ($z = 0$).